gtk-rs/gtk4-rs/book/src/interface_builder.md

 <template class="MyGtkAppWindow" parent="GtkApplicationWindow">
 ```

-Within our code we also have to create a custom widget inheriting from `gtk::ApplicationWindow` to make use of our template.
+Within our code we create a custom widget inheriting from `gtk::ApplicationWindow` to make use of our template.

 <span class="filename">Filename: listings/interface_builder/3/window/mod.rs</span>
 ```rust,no_run